- Medical Microbiology and Infectious Diseases

 From 1988, A/professor Katouli started working at the Microbiology and Tumorbiology Centre of the Karolinska Institute, Stockholm, Sweden as a senior research fellow where he worked with many European scientists on several projects including “Pathogenesis of E.coli sepsis and bacterial translocation”, “Changes in the intestinal flora of sarcoma patients undergoing cytostatic therapy”, “Characterization of the gut microbiota after inflammation of the intestinal reservoir in paucities patients” and “Virulence properties of E. coli strains associated with ulcerative colitis”.
 He was also involved in the development of a microplate-based automated biochemical fingerprinting method for epidemiological and ecological investigation of pathogenic bacteria in communities, hospital settings and surface waters.

-In 1998, Professor Katouli took up a teaching and research position at the University of the Sunshine Coast and established the Microbiology and Biotechnology program as well as courses in Medical Microbiology, Communicable diseases and epidemiology, Microbial Pathogenesis and Food Microbiology and Fermentation.
+In 1998, Professor Katouli took up a teaching and research position at USC and established the Microbiology and Biotechnology program as well as courses in Medical Microbiology, Communicable diseases and epidemiology, Microbial Pathogenesis and Food Microbiology and Fermentation.

 He has also been working as the deputy Program leader of the Smart Water Research Centre and has conducted a number of researches on microbial source tracking and microbial water quality.